Optimistic Online Non-stochastic Control via FTRL: Introduction

 The motivation for this addition on the NSC framework stems from the abundance of machine learning forecasting models, which provide high potential improvement if they are adequately accurate.
 The effect of such predictions on the classical regret metric (not the policy regret) has been studied in the literature of optimistic online learning, where the ultimate objective is to provide regret guarantees that scale with the accuracy of predictions while always staying sub-linear.
 Namely: $\mathcal{R}_T =\mathcal{O}(1)$ when all predictions are accurate and $\mathcal{O}(\sqrt{T})$ in all cases.
 That is, we are assured of reaching the performance of the benchmark policy, yet at a significantly improved rate when predictions happen to be precise.
 Hence, optimistic online learning represents a highly desirable combination of the best of both worlds: optimal worst-case guarantees with achievable best case guarantees.
 In fact, optimistic learning algorithms have been attracting considerable attention as the driving force behind recent state-of-the-art results in online constrained optimization \cite{10021291}, online discrete optimization \cite{mhaisen2022optimistic}, online sub-modular optimization \cite{si2023online}, and online fairness \cite{aslan2024fair} to name a few.

 Unfortunately, such optimistic algorithms are yet to find their way to online NSC.
 This might be surprising given that previous NSC results were obtained through a streamlined reduction to the standard Online Convex Optimization (OCO) framework \cite{hazan-oco-book}.
 Hence, one might anticipate that optimistic NSC algorithms can be derived using a similar approach.
 Interestingly, this is not the case.
 Combining optimistic learning and NSC poses unique challenges for both frameworks. \textbf{First}, existing optimistic learning algorithms do not consider cost functions \emph{with memory} and hence cannot handle states.
-Particularly, these algorithms update their regularizers at each time slot based on the prediction accuracy of the preceding slot’s cost \cite{rakhlin2013online,mohri-aistats2016}.
+Particularly, these algorithms update their regularizers at each time slot based on the accuracy of the prediction used by the preceding action \cite{rakhlin2013online,mohri-aistats2016}.
 However, in stateful systems, an action made at $t$ will have an effect that spans across all slots until $t\!+\!d$, and thus uses predictions for all these slots.
-Since the accuracy of such multi-step predictions is not available until $t\!+d+\!1$, we cannot update the regularizer in the same standard way. \textbf{Second}, the guarantee of NSC is established via a reduction to the OCO with Memory (OCO-M) framework \cite{NIPS2015_38913e1d}, which in turn is reduced to the standard OCO \cite{MAL-018} via the concept of slowly moving decision variables \cite[Thm.
+Since the accuracy of such multi-step predictions is not available until $t\!+d+\!1$, we cannot update the regularizer in the standard way. \textbf{Second}, the guarantee of NSC is established via a reduction to the OCO with Memory (OCO-M) framework \cite{NIPS2015_38913e1d}, which in turn is reduced to the standard OCO \cite{MAL-018} via the concept of slowly moving decision variables \cite[Thm.
 4.6]{pmlr-v97-agarwal19c} \cite[Thm.
 3.1]{NIPS2015_38913e1d}.
-This later reduction cannot be utilized in optimistic learning where accurate predictions lead to little or \emph{no} regularization, driving consecutive decisions of the optimistic algorithm to vary arbitrarily (up to the decision set diameter) \cite[Sec $2.2$]{mohri-aistats2016}, \cite[Sec $7.4$]{pmlr-v76-joulani17a}.
+This later reduction cannot be utilized in optimistic learning where accurate predictions lead to little or \emph{no} regularization, driving consecutive decisions of the optimistic algorithm to vary arbitrarily (up to the set diameter) \cite[Sec $2.2$]{mohri-aistats2016}, \cite[Sec $7.4$]{pmlr-v76-joulani17a}.

-This paper tackles exactly these challenges and aims to answer the question: \textit{is it possible to design an online learning algorithm whose policy regret is commensurate with the accuracy of an exogenous prediction oracle, while always staying sub-linear?} Our paper answers this positively and builds upon recent advances in online learning, introducing, to our knowledge, the first optimistic controller for NSC.
+This paper tackles exactly these challenges and aims to answer the question: \textit{is it possible to design an online learning algorithm whose policy regret is commensurate with the accuracy of an exogenous prediction oracle, while always staying sub-linear?} We answer this positively and builds upon recent advances in online learning, introducing, to our knowledge, the first optimistic controller for NSC.